The Security Component

 The Security Component¶

 The Security component provides a complete security system for your web application.
-It ships with facilities for authenticating using HTTP basic or digest authentication, interactive form login or X.509 certificate login, but also allows you to implement your own authentication strategies.
-Furthermore, the component provides ways to authorize authenticated users based on their roles, and it contains an advanced ACL system.
+It ships with facilities for authenticating using HTTP basic authentication, interactive form login or X.509 certificate login, but also allows you to implement your own authentication strategies.
+Furthermore, the component provides ways to authorize authenticated users based on their roles.

-The Security component is divided into four smaller sub-components which can be used separately:
+The Security component is divided into several smaller sub-components which can be used separately:

 - It provides all the common security features, from authentication to authorization and from encoding passwords to loading users.